Overview: GDPR compliance

 - If at least one of the profiles has the value “NONE”, then use “NONE” as legislation.

 - Otherwise the value for legislation will be left empty (null).

 By default nothing changes to the profile data when a visitor withdraws consent for one or more objectives.
-You can change this behavior through a settings on the BlueConic settings > Privacy tab:
+You can change this behavior through a setting on the Privacy settings page (BlueConic settings > Privacy):

 Profile properties are related to objectives by items (such as listeners and import connections) that are contained by the objective and write data into profile properties.

-Here are some other resources on the subject of privacy management:
+Here are some other resources on the subject of privacy and consent management: